ali10129/GAMMA/README.md

 G1 = implementing LRU policy cache and All three MatMul methods in paper to evaluate Gustavson

-GammaV1 = implementing sipmle version of Gamma that works fine.
+GammaV1 = implementing simple version of Gamma that works fine.